WFP-VAM/DataBridgesKnots/docs/how-to.md

 ## Getting variable and choice labels

 DataBridgesKnots come with some helper functions to make the datasets more human-readable.

-### Mapping variable names with their labels
 ::: data_bridges_knots.labels.get_variable_labels

-## Mapping choice list with their value
 ::: data_bridges_knots.labels.get_choice_labels

-## Map choice list to your dataframe
 ::: data_bridges_knots.labels.map_value_labels